sg1527/k8_multinode_installation_process/README.md

 ```
 sudo nano /etc/fstab
 ```
+here you will see a  sentence with swap name make it # and save.

-# Enable kernel modules
+# 9. Enable kernel modules
 ```
 sudo modprobe br_netfilter
 ```

-# Add some settings to sysctl
+# 10. Add some settings to sysctl
 ```
 sudo sysctl -w net.ipv4.ip_forward=1
 ```

-# Initialize the Cluster (Run only on master)
+# 11. Initialize the Cluster (Run only on master)

 Use the following command to initialize the cluster:
 ```
-sudo kubeadm init --pod-network-cidr=10.244.0.0/16
+sudo kubeadm init
 ```
+if you are using flannel then do below sudo kubeadm init --pod-network-cidr=10.244.0.0/16 but

+if you are using calio then use below to initialize the kubeadm sudo kubeadm init --pod-network-cidr=192.168.0.0/16

 # Multi-Master node control plane
 Use this command for retrive the current configuration
 ```